jeffvella/EntitasGenerics/README.md

     {
     }

-Components intended to searched by value should implment IEquatable<TValue>
+Components intended to be searched by value should implment IEquatableT
     [Event(EventTarget.Any)]
     public sealed class PositionComponent : IComponent, IEquatable<GridPosition>
     {